raeufroushangar/disease_classifier/README.md

 # Description:

 Traning and validating k-nearest neighbors model to predict the disease state (aml vs. healthy) of 613 subjects from gene expression data.
 KNN-Model is trained on 974 differentially expressed probe sets (corresponding to 964 unique genes) from 2,761 aml patients and healthy subjects in scikit-learn.
 Model has 97.93 (+/- 0.03) traning/validation accuracy.
-The data, code, and supplementary materials can all be found here.
+The data, code, and supplementary materials can all be found here

 **Confusion Matrix:**\